gregbatsi/uclthesis2017/README.md

-# Text Generator using GAN
+# Text Generator using GANs